Paylocity Holding Corp at William Blair Growth Stock Conference

 Matthew Charles Pfau - William Blair & Company L.L.C., Research Division - Analyst

-Okay.
-Excellent.
-We'll go ahead and get started then.
-So thanks, everyone, for joining us here today.
-Sorry, I can't be there in person, but I'm Matt Pfau.
-I'm the analyst that covers Paylocity at William Blair.
-For a complete list of our disclosures, you can visit www.williamblair.com.
-And we're happy to have with us here today, Steve Beauchamp, co-CEO of Paylocity Steve, welcome.
-I'm sure a lot of folks in the room are at least have some idea of what Paylocity does, but maybe just a quick overview to level set would be helpful for everyone.
+Thanks, everyone, for joining us.
+I am Matt Pfau, the analyst that covers Paylocity at William Blair.
+For a complete list of disclosures, please visit williamblair.com.
+With that, very happy to have with us here today, Steve Beauchamp, Co-CEO of Paylocity.
+So Steve, thanks for joining us.
+I think a lot of people here are familiar with Paylocity, but in case they're not, let's just kick it off with the quick intro on who Paylocity is and what you do.

 Steven R. Beauchamp - Paylocity Holding Corporation - Co-CEO & Director